-The Panel of Technical Experts (PTE) is an advisory group of independent consultants who were appointed by Government to perform a specific and technical function as part of the first Electricity Market Reform delivery plan process.
+The Panel of Technical Experts (PTE) is an advisory group of independent consultants who were appointed by government to perform a specific and technical function as part of the first Electricity Market Reform delivery plan process.

 Role of the panel

-The Panel of Technical Experts (PTE) is an independent advisory group who are appointed by Government to advise on technical aspects of Electricity Market Reform.
-The role of the panel is a technical function and not a forum for policy commentary or for advising the Government on its objectives for the Capacity market or wider policy issues.
-They have a particular focus on providing scrutiny of the analysis in National Grid’s annual Electricity Capacity Report (ECR), which provides a recommendation on the target capacity for Capacity Market auctions.
+The Panel of Technical Experts (PTE) is an independent advisory group who are appointed by government to advise on technical aspects of Electricity Market Reform.
+The role of the panel is a technical function and not a forum for policy commentary or for advising the government on its objectives for the capacity market or wider policy issues.
+They have a particular focus on providing scrutiny of the analysis in National Grid’s annual Electricity Capacity Report (ECR), which provides a recommendation on the target capacity for capacity market auctions.
 A report with their findings is published annually following the publication of the ECR and the Secretary of State’s decision on the target capacity.

 The Panel’s Terms of Reference

-Members of the panel & biographies
+Members of the panel and biographies

 To carry out this technical function members bring with them diverse experiences of the electricity markets in Great Britain and Ireland, as well as knowledge of a wide range of generation technologies.
-In their roles with the PTE they provide independent advice to Government, and do not represent their organisations.
+In their roles with the PTE they provide independent advice to government, and do not represent their organisations.

-- Dr Guy Doyle (Mott MacDonald)
+- Dr Guy Doyle

-- Professor Derek Bunn (London Business School)
+Professor Derek Bunn (Chair)